compulim/react-chain-of-responsibility/README.md

 Additional helper hook is provided to use with [Fluent UI `IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts).

 By composing customizations, they can be decoupled and published separately.
 App developers could import these published customizations and orchestrate them to their needs.
-This pattern encourage [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and enables economy of customization.
+This pattern encourage [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and enables economy of customizability.

 ## Demo